BDC Hamburger Icon

 Image source: Cyfe

 That means telling them why their referral benefits them.
-Create customer loyalty by offering rewards such as coupons for discounts, free items or premium tools for their efforts and you will see your referrals increase overnight.
+Drive customer engagement with rewards like coupons, free items or premium tools for their efforts and you will see your referrals increase overnight.

-In addition to special offers for referrals, you can give rewards perks to people who are signing up for your service for the first time.
+In addition to special offers for referrals, you can offer loyalty perks to people who are signing up for your service for the first time.
 You might offer a month of free services or a small gift.
-Pizza Hut, for instance, offers new Hut Lovers members a free order of cheese sticks after they sign up.
+Pizza Hut, for instance, offers new Hut Lovers members a free order of garlic bread after they sign up.

 If you’re trying to find out what customers are willing to pay for, there is no better source of information than your competitors.
 They are drawing people that you aren’t, so they must be doing something right.

 Even competitors who are less successful than you can provide some insight into what other potential customers enjoy.
-Look at competitors’ services, perks or promotions, their methods of marketing, prices, and the demographics they target.
+Look at competitors’ services, perks or promotions, their methods of marketing, prices and the demographics they target.
 Then aim to be even better.
+[Related article: How to Keep Your Business Competitive]

-8. Give something for free (but not for nothing).
+10. Give something for free (but not for nothing)

-Or say someone hosts a webinar series and allows people to view or take part in exchange for an email from the host.
-Still others offer contest entries for social media likes, or free samples for following Facebook pages.
-This is a great tactic, as you are giving away something for free while meeting your individual goals.
+Say someone hosts a webinar series and allows people to view or take part in exchange for an email from the host.
+Still others offer contest entries for social media likes or free samples for following Facebook pages.
+This is a great tactic as you are giving away something for free while meeting your individual goals.

-At the very least, you are reliably building your list of leads.
+At the very least, you are building your list of leads reliably.
 That means potential conversions and consistent revenue improvements.

 Why it’s important to expand your revenue sources

-Ann Smarty contributed to the writing and reporting in this article.
+Kimberlee Leonard and Ann Smarty contributed to this article.

 BDC Logo